tylim88/Firelord/README.md

 ## 🐉 What Is Firelord

-You may not notice this but you need to prepare 3 sets of data types to use Firestore properly, best example is sever timestamp, when read, it is `Firestore.Timestamp`; when write, it is `Firestore.FieldValue`; and finally when compare, it is `Date|Firestore.Timestamp`.
+We need to prepare 3 sets of data types to use Firestore properly, best example is sever timestamp, when read, it is `Firestore.Timestamp`; when write, it is `Firestore.FieldValue`; and finally when compare, it is `Date|Firestore.Timestamp`.

 Unfortunately `withConverter` is not enough to solve the type problems, there is still no feasible solutions to deal with type like date, Firestore.Timestamp, number and array where different types are needed in read, write and compare(query).